ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 This race condition could be prevented by locking, but most of the time, the lock would just cause unnecessary serialization (read slowness).
 It is worth remembering that there are only 42,000 weather stations, so given 1 billion rows, the probability of this race condition is negligible, let alone harmless.

-## more balanced workload distribution
+## More Balanced Workload Distribution

 A simple N / K distribution of data over threads works generally fine.
 However, some cores may be busy running some processes from other applications or the operating system.

 Does it mean all threads will finish at more-or-less the same time?
 Because if they don't, some threads would be done with their workload and are passively waiting for others to finish.

 Such a distribution is also based on the assumption that all cores are equally fast.
-This is no longer true for Intel's recent generations of CPUs, as these are made of Economy and Performance cores.
+This is no longer true for Intel's recent generations of CPUs, as these consist of Economy and Performance cores.

-Instead, theads will process the data in relatively small blocks, and every time a thread finishes the block it was assigned, it is given the **next available block**.
+Instead, threads will process the data in relatively small blocks, and every time a thread finishes the block it was assigned, it is given the **next available block**.

 The block distribution must be handled carefully, as threads still need to be wary about mid-line boundaries.
 Additionally, two threads might be done with their block at the same time, and cause a race condition while requesting the next block.
 As a result, the same block may end up being double-processed.